 Gatecamp (verb/noun): a tactic whereby players wait or set traps near stargates to catch unsuspecting travellers as they pass through.
 Submitted by James

-GF [Good Fight] (exclamation): a polite message to type in local chat after engaging in PvP, whether you win or lose.
+GF (exclamation): Goof Fight; a polite message to type in local chat after engaging in PvP, whether you win or lose.
+See also: GC.
 Submitted by MacGybo

 Glorification (noun): ascendance through Proving along the Flow Of Vyraj.
 Mysterious Triglavian syntax.
 Submitted by Melicien Tetro

 HAC (noun): Heavy Assault Cruiser.
 A special category of Tech 2 cruiser with the ability to fit assault damage controls.
 Characterised by their ability to deal and receive significant amounts of damage in comparison to their Tech 1 variants.
-Submitted by @swagger0lacar
+Submitted by Swagger Olacar

 HIC (noun): Heavy Interdiction Cruiser.
 A special category of Tech 2 cruiser that can fit a warp disruption field generator.
 These are able to disable micro jump drives by deploying a warp-disrupting ‘bubble’, and have enough points of scram to hold any super capital ship.
-Submitted by @swagger0lacar
+Submitted by Swagger Olacar

 HK (noun): Hunter-killer.
 A hunter for a Black Ops party.
-Submitted by @swagger0lacar
+Submitted by Swagger Olacar

 HP (noun): Hit Point(s).
 The ‘health’ of a ship; the units that measure how much damage a ship can take before it’s destroyed, before resistances are taken into account.
 See also: EHP.
 Submitted by EVEIL